rahulgkatre/tesseract/README.md

 # Tesseract

 A tensor library written in Zig that features compile time verification of all tensor operations and soon, compute graph optimization.
-The goal is to be able to run differentiable tensor operations on a variety of processors/accelerators (through compiling with LLVM or through codegen), and to power a deep learning framework.
+The goal is to be able to run differentiable tensor operations on a variety of processors/accelerators and to power a deep learning framework.

 ## Core Principles

 ### Do as much as possible at compile time

-- Take advantage of Zig's compile time evaluation to evaluate tensor operations
+- Take advantage of Zig's compile time evaluation to trace tensor operations
 - Verify that all shapes and dtypes for inputs/outputs are valid using Zig's type system and generics
 - Errors involving broadcasting between two tensors will no longer exist at runtime